3. Web`` Manager¶

 Opera 12 or newer

 Minimum screen resolution requirement: 1024 x 768.

-For security reasons, you cannot restart the whole server from within the Local Manager, but you can restart or reload separate services such as SFTP or FTP services, including the Local Manager service itself.
+For security reasons, you cannot restart the whole server from within the Web Manager, but you can restart or reload separate services such as SFTP or FTP services, including the Web Manager service itself.

-For technical reasons, the following actions are not available from within the Local Manager:
+For technical reasons, the following actions are not available from within the Web Manager:

 Change protocol type for an existing service.